biko2020/web/README.md

-# first app laravel
+# Application laravel

-this is my first app with laravel.
+this is app with laravel.